3mdeb/news-and-ideas/blog/content/post/2020-05-06-ipxe-https.md

 - Boot kernel and initrd directly to diskless systems using NFS,
 - etc.

 Example menu entries used by 3mdeb are available on [3mdeb GitHub](https://github.com/3mdeb/netboot/blob/master/menu.ipxe) Those are HTTP only.
-To boot such menu one has to setup the [3mdeb PXE server](https://github.com/3mdeb/pxe-server) which uses the netboot repository and invoke the following from iPXE shell:
+To boot such menu user has to setup the [3mdeb PXE server](https://github.com/3mdeb/pxe-server) which uses the netboot repository and invoke the following from iPXE shell:

 ```bash
 iPXE> dhcp net0